Bible smuggling behind the Iron Curtain with "The Family"

 When his house in New Jersey burned, the Reverend Botkin moved to Charlottesville to be with his daughter, Marina, and he served as Jack's best man when Jack married Anastasia.

-Former journalist Rey Barry has written that Jack was entranced with Anastasia's story-- which Jack came to believe and champion-- and that was his main reason to marry.
+Former journalist Rey Barry [author of this page] has written that Jack was entranced with Anastasia's story-- which Jack came to believe and champion-- and that was his main reason to marry.
 Her interest may have been that she wanted an identity and a way to stay in this country because her visa was set to expire on January 13, 1969.
 Jack apparently loved and took good care of her for as long as he was able.

 Anastasia told many stories about her history.
 She long insisted that her many abdominal scars came from Bolshevik bullets and bayonets.
 As she grew older in Charlottesville and was contending with severe arthritis and anemia on top of what appeared to be mental problems, she recounted a new version of the story of her family's survival and her own miraculous escape.
 Each member of the family had doubles, she said, and they were the ones executed in 1918.